rsdc2/haskell-odt/README.md

 ## Overview

-Haskell-ODT provides an interface in Haskell for reading and writing Open Document Format `.odt` files.
+Haskell ODT Writer provides an interface in Haskell for reading and writing Open Document Format `.odt` files.

 The program is set up to enable the user to compose their own `.odt` files using Haskell syntax.